codeflipai/flip-samples/hierarchical-orchestration.md

 // Example usage for business expansion planning
 main:
-  "We are a mid-sized e-commerce company selling sustainable home goods.
+  let([p: "We are a mid-sized e-commerce company selling sustainable home goods.
 We want to expand into international markets with a focus on Europe, starting with Germany and France.
   We have $2 million in capital available for this expansion and want to launch within 8 months.
-Develop a comprehensive plan for this international expansion."
+Develop a comprehensive plan for this international expansion."], hierarchical-orchestrator(p))
-  >> hierarchical-orchestrator
 ```